 Conversely, call to action texts are usually about starting a practice or idea.
 A call to action is a persuasive text that goes beyond trying to change an opinion but tries to change how a person acts.
 Many persuasive texts have a call to action at the end, and all advertisements are a call to action (specifically, "buy X").

 Finally, reflective writing is nonfictional and intended to relive or process a personal experience.
-This can be written for an audience to read or watch, but is not tailored for that audience at all.
+For this to be a literary purpose and not an exercise in exigence, the reflection must be written for an audience to read or watch (though it may not be tailored to that audience at all).
 Most poems and memoirs fall into reflective writing, as well as live Q and A and interviews.
-Since reflective writing has no audience in mind, it is usually seen as the most "honest" reflection of a writer from a biographical critical perspective.
+Since reflective writing has no direct audience in mind, it is usually seen as the most "honest" reflection of a writer from a biographical critical perspective.